alinenecchi/ADP-CHALLENGE/TOP-INTERVIEW-QUESTIONS-EN.md

 ### **1. PERSONAL INTRODUCTION**

 **Q: Tell me about yourself.**
-**A:** I'm Aline, a full stack developer with 4 years of experience, currently at On2.
+**A:** I'm Aline, a full stack developer with 5 years of experience, currently at Dex01 (which was On2).
 I work mainly with React, Node.js and TypeScript, developing solutions for big clients like Toyota.
 I have experience in both front-end and back-end, and I'm always looking to learn new technologies.
 My focus is creating robust and scalable solutions that really impact users.

 ### **2. MOTIVATION FOR THE POSITION**